 Monitoring is carried out to ensure compliance with actions and, if necessary, act to mitigate threats and/or negative impacts.
 Results of the studies and monitoring carried out are described in TANAGRO's Forest Management Plan.
-The Convention on International Trade list of endangered species of wild flora and fauna does not include Acacia mearnsii (checklist.cites.org).
+The Convention on International Trade's list of endangered species of wild flora and fauna does not include Acacia mearnsii, Eucalyptus or Pinus (checklist.cites.org).

-Figures 7 and 8: TANAGRO Forest Operations
+Figures 7 and 8: TANAGRO Forest Operations.